egan/weinbot/README.md

 #### [`Shutoff`](src/Hardware/Shutoff.py)
 This is an atomic module that registers a edge trigger interrupt on the emergency stop button detection circuit.
-Its initializer takes a list of control objects for which to call their `stop()` methods on when the trigger event is received.
+Its initializer takes a list of control objects for which to call their `stop()` methods when the trigger event is received.
 The interrupt callback is the `shutdown()` method, which can also be called freely to ensure all attributed hardware objects are stopped.

 ### Navigate Modules